- keyword(s): northwestern settlement

 Abstract The Music School Deans Records fill three archival boxes and span the years 1923-1936.
 The bulk of the records consist of correspondence and documents relating to the administration of the School of Music.
 Though a small collection, these records encapsulate a formative period in the history of the music school.
 Many of the records touch on critical topics from the Beecher’s administration and the early administration of Beattie, with a few records from the Lutkin years.
 The records are divided...

-Abstract Gui (Guillaume) Mombaerts toured Europe as a pianist following his 1926 Prix Gunther win and 1927 finalist position in the International Chopin Piano Competition.
-Mombaert begin his career in the academy as piano instructor in 1923.
-He joined the faculty of Northwestern University's School of Music in 1948, and served as Ralph Votapek piano instructor in this position.
-The Gui Mombaerts Papers, spanning the years 1922-1980, comprise two boxes.
-They include biographical material, vitae, press...
+Abstract Gui (Guillaume) Mombaerts toured Europe as a pianist after winning the 1926 Prix Gunther and ranking as finalist in the 1927 International Chopin Piano Competition.
+He joined the faculty of Northwestern University's School of Music in 1948, and served as Ralph Votapek piano instructor.
+The Gui Mombaerts Papers, spanning the years 1922-1980, are contained in two boxes.
+They include biographical material, vitae, press releases, clippings, and interviews.

 Overview The Alan Stout papers fills 22 boxes and includes music scores, sheet music, performance programs, articles, press releases, publications, biographical information, correspondence, course materials, and student work created by or related to the life and career of Alan Stout.
 Composer and music composition and theory professor, Alan Stout, was born on November 26, 1932 in Baltimore, Maryland.